Fired officer charged with murder in shooting of boy, 12

 One officer was treated for injuries to his eye and face caused by broken glass.

-Krasner said Mendoza immediately told another officer that Siderio had thrown his gun back, signaling to prosecutors that he knew the boy was unarmed.
-He said the video also shows the officer slowing down and changing his approach, and that he was able to see Siderio was on the ground when he fired the fatal shot.
+Krasner said Mendoza immediately told another officer that Siderio had thrown his gun and pointed to an area down the street, signaling to prosecutors that he knew the boy was unarmed.
+Krasner said the video also shows the officer changing his approach and that he was able to see Siderio was on the ground when he fired the fatal shot.

+Police recovered a firearm that had been reported stolen, and noted in the days after the shooting that another bullet was in the chamber.

-A message left with an attorney representing Siderio's father and other family members was not immediately returned.
+An attorney representing Siderio's father in a lawsuit against the city and officer would not comment.